Chicago vacation rentals

 Chicago’s summers are warm and sunny, which means the rooftops and patios are buzzing, and the days are filled with music and food festivals.
 This is also when the city's lakeside beaches are at their best, so it’s a popular time for booking Chicago vacation rentals.
 Fall is chilly but pleasant.
 Winters are downright cold, and you can expect plenty of snow between the months of December and April, but there’s also plenty of opportunity for ice skating in rinks and snowshoeing and sledding down hills in city parks.
 There are also wonderful Christmas lights at Navy Pier and throughout the city.
 Expect relatively cool temperatures and a decent amount of rainfall in spring, and pack your waterproof layers.

-What are the top things to do in Chicago?
+Top things to do in Chicago

 The Art Institute of Chicago